MaslowCommunityGarden/Yet-Another-Z-Axis-Mod/INSTRUCTIONS.md

 0. Place the Router
     0. Now it's time to place the router.
 Lay it into the groove created by the two top-half clamps with the front of the router facing towards the hose coupler.
     0. If you had previously greased your router body, as is recommended for the stock kit, clean that grease off before placing it.
 We don't need it slipping inside the clamp.
-    0. Leave about 3/4" or so of the router body visible below the bottom-most part of the clamp.
+    0. Leave about an inch or so of the router body visible below the bottom-most part of the clamp.
 (You can fine-tune the placement later if you find you have too much or too little vertical range.)
     0. The braced-pair "lower" half of the router clamp needs to be mounted to hold it in place.
 Be sure you place the lower half correctly: with the "smiley" hole and the cleat-screws closer to the sled.
     0. Use 4 M8x35mm bolts and M8 square nuts to secure the lower half of the clamp.
 It can be a bit tricky to place the nuts, hold the router, and screw things together.
 It's a bit easier if you flip the whole rig on its back on a table.
     0. It's not horribly important that you have your router precisely facing the hose opening, but get it as close to that as possible.
 If you mount it wrong, the power cord and back part of the router can make contact with the axis cap and cause runtime issues.